We do not currently have any community, or working cats available. They do tend to be adopted quickly when we have them.

 If you think a working cat or two might be a good fit for your situation, give us a call.
 We've adopted cats to large home workshops, wineries, vineyards, storage areas, horse barns, hobby farms, a feed store, and more.
 If a working cat works for you, we'd love to work it out!

-NOTES: We do NOT relocate feral cat colonies.
+NOTES: We do NOT relocate established feral cat colonies on public properties.

 We do not always have feral cats or kittens available.